 Canadian consumers are actually worse off given the new price, Pw, and reduce the quantity demanded to QD Can.
 The consumer surplus is now the much-smaller triangle above the price and below the demand curve.

 Producers, however, have a greater incentive (Pw) to supply more and so they move to QS Can by increasing production.
 Notice that price has changed causing a movement along both the supply and demand curves.
 The effect to producers is positive resulting in greater producer surplus.
 When we look at the total effects, we can determine that the overall or net effect is positive.
 The total amount gained through trade is the green triangle, which makes producers better off.
 Table 9-3 measures the gains from trade.

-Canada, before trade shows consumer surplus from oilseed consumption to be the areas A plus B. Producer surplus is area C. When price increases to Pw, consumers will decrease consumption and suffer a loss in consumer surplus equal to area B. However, producers increase supply and export the different (Qs Can – QD Can).
+Canada, before trade, shows consumer surplus from oilseed consumption to be the areas A plus B. Producer surplus is area C. When the price increases to Pw, consumers will decrease consumption and suffer a loss in consumer surplus equal to area B. However, producers increase supply and export the different (Qs Can – QD Can).
 Because the price is higher, producers add the area B plus the new triangle D. The area B is really a transfer in welfare from consumers to producers so has no effect other than reallocation.
-The end result is a net gain to welfare of area D. While consumers lose in this case, producers gain a greater amount resulting in overall gains from trade.
+The end result is a net gain to welfare equal to the area of D. While consumers lose in this case, producers gain a greater amount resulting in overall gains from trade.

 Let’s take a look at how the import country fares from trade in Figure 9-5.

 Because China does not have a comparative advantage in oilseed production, they should import from Canada.
 From China’s perspective, the world supply is Sw and the price is Pw.
 This curve is also flat because the Chinese cannot influence prices through production.